 The case for leaving a bulge-bracket

-While some bankers always seem to like to complain about their bonus, this year those complaints have gotten louder at certain bulge-brackets.
+While some bankers always seem to like to complain about their bonus, in recent years those complaints have gotten louder at certain bulge-brackets.

 “Bonus pool sharing has really affected a lot of people in a negative way, especially at banks that had to pay a lot of fines and it affected everyone’s bonuses – it’s not in your control,” Toole says.
 “At a boutique, the money you bring into your firm will be reflected in your bonus, so there’s more upside.”

 Most boutiques are privately held and therefore not subject to the same level of regulatory pressure as the larger firms, notes Anne Crowley, managing director at recruiters Jay Gaines & Co.

 While large investment banks are very hierarchical, with juniors being pigeon-holed into one area of the business, the depth of roles at boutiques often means that career progression an be swifter – albeit less structured.

 “The opportunity can be greater at a smaller firm, particularly if it is growing, but you need to be comfortable taking the lead or defining the role or path,” Crowley said.
 “If you have the right people, smaller firms can have a family-like atmosphere.